SusanPotters/cv-dl/README.md

 ```

 ## Dataset
 As the goal of this project is to investigate if style transfer can be used to enlarge a small dataset and thus increase performance, we had to choose a dataset that is relatively small and does not have a lot of images per class.
-Therefore, the Caltech 101 dataset was used for this project; originally it contains 101 classes, where most classes contain about fifty iimages [4].
+Therefore, the Caltech 101 dataset was used for this project; originally it contains 101 classes, where most classes contain about fifty images [4].
 The original idea was to use the full dataset for style transfer.
 However, as using style transfer on each image took roughly 2 to 4 minutes, only twelve classes were used in the end.
 Random images from the twelve different classes are shown below.
 ![classes](https://user-images.githubusercontent.com/61514183/121782674-165d6e00-cbab-11eb-9624-2515f6296192.png)

 70 percent of the original dataset consisting of 12 classes was used for training, and thus was augmented.
 The remaining 30 percent was used for testing purposes.